πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Format Specifiers — %d and %f

-When printing a variable with printf, you must use the format specifier that matches the variable's type.
+When you print a variable with printf, the format specifier has to match the variable's type.

 Integer → %d